boscoh/vue3-plotly-ts/README.md

 # vue-plotly-ts

-Plotly.js component for Vue3 in Typescript:
+Plotly.js component for Vue3 in (optional) Typescript:

 - type definitions in Typescript
 - written in composition API